• Skip to main content

 How to make Caramel Apple Slices

-Step 1: Wash the apples and slice into ½ to ¾-inch thick slices.
-Place them in a large bowl with ¼ cup of lemon juice.
-Use a spoon to gently toss them around and coat each side with lemon juice.
-(This will keep the apple slices fresh!)
+• Wash & slice apples – Wash the apples and slice into ½ to ¾-inch thick slices.
+Place them in a large bowl and toss with lemon juice.
+(This keeps apple slices fresh!)

-Step 4: Place the peanut butter in a microwave safe glass measuring cup.
-Microwave in increments of 30 seconds until the peanut butter is warm and can easily be spread on the apple slices.
+• Melt peanut butter – Place the peanut butter in a microwave safe glass measuring cup.
+Microwave in increments of 30 seconds until the peanut butter is warm and easily spreadable.

-Step 6: Dip the apple slices into melted chocolate.
+• Dip into chocolate -Dip the apple slices into melted chocolate.
 Shake off any excess chocolate.
 Place the apple slices onto a half sheet pan lined with parchment paper.
-Add various toppings while the chocolate is still warm.
-Place the half sheet pan into the refrigerator to set the chocolate and toppings.
+Add various toppings while the chocolate is still wet.
+Refrigerate to set the chocolate and toppings.

-Step 7: Drizzle warm caramel and melted white chocolate on apple slices.
+• Add caramel – Drizzle warm caramel and melted white chocolate on apple slices.
 I like to add white chocolate as just an added decoration.
-Place it into a disposable pastry bag or plastic baggie with the corner cut off to pipe it nicely onto the apple slices.

 Place the sheet pan back into the refrigerator for 1-2 hours to set the chocolate.
 They can be bagged up once the chocolate is set.